AbsaOSS/enceladus/_docs/1.0.0/usage-schema.md

 ### Decimal

-The data type representing *BigDecimal*, the fixed point, values.
-The type is specified by two additional parameteres, *precision* and *scale*. *Precision* limits the number of digits and cannot be bigger then 38. *Scale* specifies the number of decimal points of the number and have to be equal or smaller then *precision*.
+The data type representing *BigDecimal* values, a fixed-point numeric type.
+The type is specified by two additional parameters, *precision* and *scale*. *Precision* limits the number of digits and cannot be greater than 38. *Scale* specifies the number of digits after the decimal point and has to be equal or less than the *precision*.

 The type is specified as `decimal(`*precision*, *scale*`)`, for example: `decimal(15, 3)`